Estimated reading time: 36 minutes

 Shouldn't replacing a data-driven system platform with a new, data-driven solution like Navision (Business Central) be child's play?
 I can similarly easily replace a Mercedes van with a Ford van.

-So where are the stumbling blocks that make such AS400 or Access projects fail?
+So where are the stumbling blocks that cause such AS400 or Access, Dbase, SNI Comet replacement projects to fail?

 Early relations of AS400 & Navision Dynamics & Microsoft Business Central 365